Internship-Process-Automation-with-AI/backend/OCR_PROCESS_GUIDE.md

 5. **Provides recommendations** (for rejected cases)

 **The OCR provides the text input** that the AI system uses to evaluate work certificates and determine academic credits.
 Without good OCR results, the AI cannot make accurate decisions.

+### Implementation Notes (for developers)
+- Digital PDF fast path uses PyMuPDF (`fitz`) to extract embedded text when available
+- Fallback OCR uses `pdf2image` with `dpi=150` and `thread_count` set to use available CPU cores
+- Finnish OCR uses an early-exit strategy with fewer Tesseract config passes for faster results

 ## OCR Database Storage